-AP33.
+Status: For the steppings affected, see the Summary Tables of Changes.
+AJ33.
 Unsynchronized Cross-Modifying Code Operations Can Cause Unexpected Instruction Execution Results Problem: The act of one processor, or system bus master, writing data into a currently executing code segment of a second processor with the intent of having the second processor execute that data as code is called cross-modifying code (XMC).
 XMC that does not force the second processor to execute a synchronizing instruction, prior to execution of the new code, is called unsynchronized XMC.
 Software using unsynchronized XMC to modify the instruction byte stream of a processor can see unexpected or unpredictable execution behavior from the processor that is executing the modified code.

-Implication: In this case, the phrase "unexpected or unpredictable execution behavior" encompasses the generation of most of the exceptions listed in the Intel Architectures Software Developer's Manual Volume 3: System Programming Guide, including a General Protection Fault (GPF) or other unexpected behaviors.
+Implication: In this case, the phrase "unexpected or unpredictable execution behavior" encompasses the generation of most of the exceptions listed in the Intel Architecture Software Developer's Manual Volume 3: System Programming Guide, including a General Protection Fault (GPF) or other unexpected behaviors.
 In the event that unpredictable execution causes a GPF the application executing the unsynchronized XMC operation would be terminated by the operating system.

-Workaround: In order to avoid this erratum, programmers should use the XMC synchronization algorithm as detailed in the Intel Architectures Software Developer's Manual Volume 3: System Programming Guide, Section: Handling Self- and Cross-Modifying Code.
+In order to avoid this erratum, programmers should use the XMC synchronization Workaround: algorithm as detailed in the Intel Architecture Software Developer's Manual Volume 3: System Programming Guide, Section: Handling Self- and Cross-Modifying Code.
 Status: For the steppings affected, see the Summary Tables of Changes.
-AP34.
+AJ34.
 MSRs Actual Frequency Clock Count (IA32_APERF) or Maximum Frequency Clock Count (IA32_MPERF) May Contain Incorrect Data after a Machine Check Exception (MCE) Problem: When an MCE occurs during execution of a RDMSR instruction for MSRs Actual Frequency Clock Count (IA32_APERF) or Maximum Frequency Clock Count (IA32_MPERF), the current and subsequent RDMSR instructions for these MSRs may contain incorrect data.

-Implication: After an MCE event, accesses to the IA32_APERF and IA32_MPERF MSRs may return incorrect data.
+Implication: After an MCE event, accesses to the IA32 APERF and IA32 MPERF MSRs may return incorrect data.
 A subsequent reset will clear this condition.

-AP35.
-Incorrect Address Computed For Last Byte of FXSAVE/FXRSTOR Image Leads to Partial Memory Update Problem: A partial memory state save of the 512-byte FXSAVE image or a partial memory state restore of the FXRSTOR image may occur if a memory address exceeds the 64KB limit while the processor is operating in 16-bit mode or if a memory address exceeds the 4GB limit while the processor is operating in 32-bit mode.

-Implication: FXSAVE/FXRSTOR will incur a #GP fault due to the memory limit violation as expected but the memory state may be only partially saved or restored.

-Workaround: Software should avoid memory accesses that wrap around the respective 16-bit and 32-bit mode memory limits.
+Workaround: None identified.

 Status: For the steppings affected, see the Summary Tables of Changes.
-AP36.
+AJ35.
+Incorrect Address Computed For Last Byte of FXSAVE/FXRSTOR Image Leads to Partial Memory Update A partial memory state save of the 512-byte FXSAVE image or a partial memory state Problem: restore of the FXRSTOR image may occur if a memory address exceeds the 64KB limit while the processor is operating in 16-bit mode or if a memory address exceeds the 4GB limit while the processor is operating in 32-bit mode.

+FXSAVE/FXRSTOR will incur a #GP fault due to the memory limit violation as expected Implication: but the memory state may be only partially saved or restored.
+Software should avoid memory accesses that wrap around the respective 16-bit and Workaround: 32-bit mode memory limits.

+Status: For the steppings affected, see the Summary Tables of Changes.
+AJ36.
 Split Locked Stores May not Trigger the Monitoring Hardware Problem: Logical processors normally resume program execution following the MWAIT, when another logical processor performs a write access to a WB cacheable address within the address range used to perform the MONITOR operation.
 Due to this erratum, a logical processor may not resume execution until the next targeted interrupt event or O/S timer tick following a locked store that spans across cache lines within the monitored address range.